What is it all about?

 • As part of the grant applications, we need to establish how much the community is willing to invest, and whether there is a genuine willingness in the community to contribute sufficient funds to make the project work.

-• We have formed a Society in which interested parties can invest by buying shares.
+• We have formed a Community Benefit Society – The North Star Society – in which interested parties can invest by buying shares.
 The primary objective of the company is to run The North Star for the benefit of the community, and in the longer term, if there is any surplus, to use this for the benefit of the wider community of Boyn Hill Maidenhead.

 • The more people who are able to pledge a donation, however small, or buy shares, and the wider the section of the community that is involved in our project, the greater the likelihood of success.